-Our Board currently consists of seven members: Bruce Brown, Brian T. Carley, Robert O. Kraft, Anastasya Molodykh, Dr. Supraj R. Rajagopalan, John R. Richardson, and Dr. August J. Troendle.
+Our Board currently consists of six members: Bruce Brown, Brian T. Carley, Fred B. Davenport, Jr., Robert O. Kraft, Cornelius P. McCarthy III and August J. Troendle.
+There is currently one (1) vacancy for a Class III Director which the Board expects will remain unfilled at the time of the 2019 Annual Meeting.
 As set forth in our Amended and Restated Certificate of Incorporation, the Board is currently divided into three classes with staggered, three-year terms.
 At each annual meeting of stockholders, the successors to directors whose terms then expire will be elected to serve from the time of election and qualification until the third annual meeting following election.
 Our Amended and Restated Certificate of Incorporation and Amended and Restated Bylaws provide that the authorized number of directors may be changed only by resolution of the Board.
 Any additional directorships resulting from an increase in the number of directors will be distributed among the three classes so that, as nearly as possible, each class will consist of one-third of the directors.
 The division of our Board into three classes with staggered three-year terms may delay or prevent a change of our management or a change in control of our Company.
 Our directors may be removed only for cause, at a meeting called for that purpose.